rust-cli/book/src/tutorial/testing.md

 **Note:**
-We could also make this function return a `String`, but that would change the behavior.
+We could also make this function return a `String`, but that would change its behavior.
 Instead of writing to the terminal directly, it would then collect everything into a string, and dump all the results in one go at the end.